endojs/Jessie/README.md

 which is not absorbed may often be *transpiled* (<T) into the larger language by source-to-source transformation.

-The following diagram illustrates the subsetting relationship between various subsets of EcmaScript.
+The diagram above illustrates the subsetting relationship between various subsets of EcmaScript.
 The vertical dimension represents syntactic subsetting by static means.
 The horizontal dimension represents semantic subsetting by either static or dynamic means.
 The